virtual-labs/exp-process-life-cycle-iiith/experiment/aim.md

 ### Aim of the experiment

-To simulate the lifecycle management of processes in an operating system.
+The objective is to simulate the life cycle of a process in the execution of programs.

 ### Learning Objectives: